IAmPraneel/Qudits/README.md

 ## Log:
--  Implemented foundational mathematics from the book using python.
+-  Implemented mathematical operations from the first 10 chapters of the book using python.

 ## Long term goals:
 - Currently implementing GPU acceleration using torch, but plan to eventually shift to native GPU backend.